Meet Paul Cunningham

 Paul is married to Alisa and has three sons.
 He currently teaches at Apollo Middle School in the Sunnyside School District.

-In 2012, 85% of our corridor roads rated as failing.
+When Paul Cunningham first got on the City Council, 85% of our corridor roads rated as failing.
 As of 2018, that number is below 20%.
-Every major corridor in Ward 2 has received a substantial capital investment in the past 5 years
+This is despite the continued neglect of our city’s needs by our state legislature.
+Under Paul Cunningham’s leadership, every major corridor in Ward 2 has received a substantial capital investment in the past 5 years.
+As your councilman, Paul advocated for new bond money and sales tax money for a continued reinvestment in our streets.

-Paul worked to ensure public pools remained free for kids and was instrumental in the recent improvements made to Jesse Owens park.
+Paul Cunningham is the champion of parks on the City Council.
+Through his dogged leadership, public pools are now free for kids.
+Paul was instrumental in the recent improvements made to long neglected Jesse Owens and Palo Verde parks.
 In the past 5 years, every park in Ward 2 has seen significant improvements.

 A Stronger Economy